The Breeders' Cup Juvenile Fillies Turf | Race Profile

 The most recent Juvenile Fillies Turf winner was New Money Honey (6-1), a Kentucky-bred daughter of Medaglia d’ Oro, who gave Chad Brown his 3rd win in the race along with Lady Eli and 2008 winner Maram.
 The 2016 win was Brown’s 8th Breeders’ Cup victory overall and jockey Javier Castellano’s 7th Breeders’ Cup victory and first in the Juvenile Fillies Turf.

-The History of the Breeders' Cup Juvenile Fillies Turf
+Breeders' Cup Juvenile Fillies Turf Information

 Run over a distance of one mile, the Breeders’ Cup Juvenile Fillies Turf is one of the newest additions to the two-day event known as the World Championships.
 Inaugurated in 2008, the race carries a purse of $1 milllion and is open to two-year-old fillies.